StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 > "All banking is a swap of IOUs."

-_For notes on a related course see: [Macroeconomics: Marginal University Course](/macroeconomics-mru)._
+_For notes on a related course see: [Macroeconomics: Marginal Revolution University Course](/wiki/macroeconomics-mru)._

 ## Lecture 1 - 4 Prices of money